 Our current board is made up of 12 ed tech professionals who are dedicated ISTE volunteers, each representing of a number of ISTE communities.
 They have a broad area of knowledge and leadership skills.
 Each board member now serves up to two three-year terms, and approximately three board members either cycle off the board or are eligible for re-election each year.

-It only takes a quick scan of this year’s nominees to recognize the wide range of expertise, experience and accolades that board members receive, but at the heart of their service is deep affiliation with the ISTE organization.
+ISTE board members have a wide range of expertise and experience and have received many accolades, but at the heart of their service is deep affiliation with the ISTE organization.